 1. Do I have time to manage a Facebook Business Page?

-You’ll want to spend time daily posting, replying to messages, reviewing the Insights data and strategizing upcoming posts.
+You’ll want to spend time daily posting, replying to messages, reviewing the analytics and strategizing upcoming posts.

 Depending on the amount of traffic your page generates, or your internal goals, this could become a serious time commitment and require outside help from a social media manager.
 Are you ready for that possibility?